hollodotme/readis/README.md

  * Listing of slow logs
  * Table with all the current server instance information / stats
  * Table with all the current server configs
+ * Real-time server monitor for connected clients and I/O in KB/sec.

 ## Requirements